dPaskhin/unique/README.md

 ## Features

-- Generate unique values based on the output of any function.
+- Generate unique values based on the output of any function or plain value.
 - Supports `custom` stores or `global` storage for uniqueness tracking.
 - Configurable `retry` and `timeout` options.
 - `stringifier` support for custom handling of complex objects during uniqueness checks.